liddiard/skry/README.md

 # Invariants

 - Model names must be unique across the entire project namespace.
 E.g., you can't have an 'authors' app with an Author model and a 'reviews' app with an Author model.
+- The authors.Organization with primary key 1 is the organization for which this instance of the CMS is being used.

 # Design patterns